Mon – Sun: 24/7 Plumbing

 2. Blocked Sewer Pipe

-If the main sewer line is partially or fully clogged, it can cause wastewater to flow back into the outlet drains of your home.
+If the main sewer line is partially or fully clogged, wastewater can flow back into the outlet drains of your home.
 As a result, you may see standing water in your kitchen sink drain, which will smell like sewage.

 You may use a kitchen drain plunger to break up the clog in the pipe.
 To create a tight seal, remove the drain stopper and place the plunger head on it to make a tight seal.
 Then, push and pull the handle continuously until you see the water level going down.